 - Blurry vision and slow loss of vision over time

 If you suffer from diabetes, don’t wait for symptoms to occur.
 Be sure to have a comprehensive dilated eye exam at least once a year so that your ophthalmologist can monitor you for diabetic retinopathy and other complications.
 When diagnosed early, more treatment options are available.

 When you need highly skilled specialists in the Berks or Schuylkill County areas to evaluate possible diabetic retinopathy symptoms or treatment recommendations, get in touch today with Eye Consultants of Pennsylvania.
-We have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.

 For an appointment, call toll-free 1-800-762-7132.